 How is Vesicoureteral reflux performed?

-The goal of vesicoureteral refluxsurgery is to fix the faulty valves, which are placed between the bladder and ureter.
+The goal of this illnesssurgery is to fix the faulty valves, which are placed between the bladder and ureter.
 Two surgical procedures, according to the grading of reflux and the degree of severity will be advised.

 Open surgery: The operation is usually required the patients to be administered general anesthesia.
 Afterward, the surgeon will make a small incision below the abdomen to repair the damaged flap valve.
 When the valves are repaid, a catheter will be inserted into the incision area to empty the bladder.